Do you have too much of this and not enough of that?

 As a finishing touch to any warehouse management system, Voodoo Robotics offers a unique take on pick to light (PTL).
 Voodoo Robotics uses Cloud Display Devices as a next-generation pick-to-light system.
 The devices are wireless, run on two AAA batteries, and can be affixed to shelves, bins, racks, pallet jacks, pick carts, and anywhere else that five lines of information would speed things along.

-Improve that baseline KPI with as few as ten devices, a Turbo wireless connector, and something as simple as Google Sheets or as complex as your WMS.
+Improve that baseline KPI with as few as ten devices, a Turbo wireless connector, and something as simple as Microsoft Excel or as complex as your WMS.
 Find out what Voodoo can do to make your organization a lean, mean KPI machine.

 Let’s have a conversation so we can better understand your needs.
 Schedule a demo or contact us and get control of your mispicks!

 If the system avoids just a few mispicks, it’s paid for itself!